chilli007123/Dissertation/Dissertation MD FILE.md

 Some strengths of this paper are that the author used a virtual environment VM to stage both the attacker and the victim machines and connected them together through a NAT setup.
 This allowed the author to freely create payloads and infect the Windows 10 machines without the consequence of infecting a real machine.
 The methodology and recording of results were also really clear in this experiment.
 The results clearly demonstrate the effectiveness of both the antivirus and the evasion tool used.
 With this data strong conclusions could be made as to what AV systems provide the most protection and what tools rain supreme in evading AV.

+In conjunction with [@kalogranis2018antivirus] these authors also conclude that results could be more substantial if the use of hand crafted payloads were employed.
+This would stop the signature based detection system from flagging files that have come from readily available tools and slow down the speed to which antivirus flags the file as suspicious.
+Although this is a farfetched idea to hand create every virus, it also demonstrates how the coding techniques such as polymorphic and metamorphic systems could be employed to create more devastating strains of computer virus.

 # Reference that needs to be properly done: